m-nashimoto/AboutMe/README.md

 - Hi, I’m @nmasana
-- I’m currently learning ...
-WebDev..
-I've been on and off learning few different languages of coding, I finally narrowed down to pursue in webdev 10/8/21
+- I’m currently learning Data Science at Arizona State University.
+I am on track for graduation in December 2023, I am actively looking for a internship position in 2023 summer!!

-- How to reach me ... https://twitter.com/NashimotoMasana
+- How to reach me https://twitter.com/N_Masana

 <!---
 nmasana/nmasana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.